rafaelfl/detector-contract/README.md

 ## About

-<p align="center">Project which allows to search for vulnerabilities in Smart Contracts</p>
+<p align="center">Project that allows to search for vulnerabilities in Smart Contracts</p>

 ## Table of Contents